mnot/I-D/rfc5785bis/draft.md

 authentication, vulnerability to DNS rebinding attacks, and attacks where limited access to a server grants the ability to affect how well-known URIs are served.

+{{?RFC3552}} contains some examples of potential security considerations that may be relevant to application protocols and administrators deploying them.

 ## Interaction with Web Browsing

 Applications using well-known URIs for "http" or "https" URLs need to be aware that well-known